Seven top smart light systems to transform the mood of your home

 Smart lighting is a good starting point for anyone interested in building a smart home.
 Although the prices are often not cheap — especially compared to non-smart LED bulbs — these systems are very easy to install and use, and can transform any part of your home.

-The manufacturers listed below offer smart bulbs with a variety of fittings, so you should be able to find the right bulbs for your home.
-However, it is important to check what fittings your home already has, then make sure the system you want to buy can cater for this.
+The manufacturers listed below offer smart bulbs with various fittings, so you should be able to find the right bulbs for your smart home.
+However, it is important to check what fittings your home already has, then make sure the system you want to buy can cater to this and/or is compatible.

 You should also decide whether you want color bulbs or not.
 Cheaper smart bulbs can display only white and yellow, with the temperature adjustable from a cool blue to a deep, warm orange.
 For many situations, these bulbs will likely be adequate, but if you want to light a room with any color, you'll need to spend more money on color bulbs.

 Most companies give their bulbs one of three names.
 Dimmable means the brightness can be changed but the temperature of the light cannot; tuneable means brightness and temperature can be changed; multicolor means any color, temperature and brightness can be created.

 Then there are accessories to consider, like dimmer switches, and whether you want these to replace the existing switches on your walls, sit alongside them, or be used as a portable and wireless controller.
 Other accessories include motion sensors, smart light strips, and security cameras with spotlights.